tTrmc/dotz/README.md

 * Test both success and failure scenarios
 * Update test documentation if needed

-All tests run in isolated temporary environments to prevent interference with your actual loom configuration.
+All tests run in isolated temporary environments to prevent interference with your actual dotz configuration.

 ---

 ## Roadmap

-loom is actively developed as a personal project with community input welcome.
+dotz is actively developed as a personal project with community input welcome.
 Here are some areas being explored:

 ### Planned Features